 Since we first launched our New Texts Out Now (NEWTON) page a little more than a year ago, we have had the opportunity to feature an astonishing range of books and articles for Jadaliyya readers.
 With authors generously agreeing to discuss their new works, offer background information on their research, and allow us to post excerpts from their books and articles, we have been able to offer first looks at some of the most important new work in the field, from ...Keep Reading »

 Anthony Alessandrini is an associate professor of English at Kingsborough Community College-City University of New York in Brooklyn, and an affiliate faculty member of the Middle East and Middle Eastern American Center at the CUNY Graduate Center.
 He is the editor of Frantz Fanon: Critical Perspectives; recent articles have appeared in Foucault Studies, Journal of French and Francophone Philosophy, and Reconstruction.
-His book Finding Something Different: Frantz Fanon and the Future of Cultural Politics will be published in 2012.
-He is the Reviews Editor at Jadaliyya Ezine.
+His book Finding Something Different: Frantz Fanon and the Future of Cultural Politics will be published in late 2013.
+He is a Co-Editor of Jadaliyya Ezine.

 Bassam Haddad is Director of the Middle East Studies Program and teaches in the Department of Public and International Affairs at George Mason University, and is Visiting Professor at Georgetown University.
 He is the author of Business Networks in Syria: The Political Economy of Authoritarian Resilience (Stanford University Press, 2011).
 Bassam is currently editing a volume on Teaching the Middle East After the Arab Uprisings, a book manuscript on pedagogical and theoretical approaches.
 His most recent books include two co-edited volumes: Dawn of the Arab Uprisings: End of an Old Order?
 (Pluto Press, 2012) and Mediating the Arab Uprisings (Tadween Publishing, 2013).
 Bassam serves as Founding Editor of the Arab Studies Journal a peer-reviewed research publication and is co-producer/director of the award-winning documentary film, About Baghdad, and director of the critically acclaimed film series, Arabs and Terrorism, based on extensive field research/interviews.
 More recently, he directed a film on Arab/Muslim immigrants in Europe, titled The "Other" Threat.
 Bassam is Co-Founder/Editor of Jadaliyya Ezine and serves on the Editorial Committee of Middle East Report.
 He is the Executive Director of the Arab Studies Institute, an umbrella for five organizations dealing with knowledge production on the Middle East and Founding Editor of Tadween Publishing.